 For the purchase of a property, some clients use a real estate broker to complete certain purchasing procedures.
 The contract between the client and the real estate broker is a service contract in which each of the parties must respect its duties and obligations.

-As soon as the real estate brokerage contract is signed, one of the principal obligation of the customer is to pay the commission due to the broker after the service provision.
-This commission is according to the clear and precise stipulations of the contract due to the signature of the acceptance of the promise of purchase by the customer or after the sale of the property.
+As soon as the real estate brokerage contract is signed, one of the principal obligations of the customer is to pay the commission due to the broker after the service provision.
+This commission is according to the clear and precise stipulations of the contract due to signed acceptance of the promise of purchase by the customer or after the sale of the property.

-The real estate broker entitled to claim his right to the commission must meet the rules of real estate brokerage and the public order requirements of the Real Estate Brokerage Act, that is say hold his brokerage permit.
-He must subsequently provide proof of the duly signed service contract clearly indicating the clauses of allocation and payment of his commission and could bring an appeal.
+The real estate broker entitled to claim his right to the commission must meet the rules of real estate brokerage and the public order requirements of the Real Estate Brokerage Act, that is to say to hold a brokerage permit.
+He must subsequently provide proof of the duly signed service contract clearly indicating the clauses of allocation and payment of his commission and could do an appeal.

-Everyone is free to act, provided it does not harm anyone.
-Living in a community, in the neighborhood requires compromise, respect for others and accepting certain disadvantages.
-However, these disadvantages or disturbances may exceed the limit of tolerance or exceed normal.
-Under these circumstances, the injured neighbor, who suffers from these disturbances, may bring an action for disturbance in the neighborhood.
-Legislation and jurisprudence have not explicitly established the limits of the Neighborhood Disorder standard.
-The court assesses on a case-by-case basis any actions that might be considered as neighborhood disturbances.
+Everyone is free to act how they want, provided it does not harm anyone.
+Living in a community in close proximity to neighbours, requires compromise, respect for others and accepting certain disadvantages.
+However, these disadvantages or disturbances may exceed the limit of tolerance or exceed a normal circumstance.
+Under these circumstances the neighbour who suffers from these disturbances may take an action for disturbance of the peace in his neighbourhood.
+Legislation and jurisprudence have not explicitly established the limits of a neighbourhood disturbance.
+The court assesses on a case-by-case basis any actions that might be considered as a neighbourhood disturbance.

-In addition as the board of directors acts as an agent, is it possible to engage their liability towards the co-owners.
+In addition as the board acts as an agent and it is possible to engage their liability towards the co-owners.

-The tenant who wishes to contest the rent increase must within one month of receipt of the notice of the landlord either:
+The tenant who wishes to contest the rent increase must within one month of receiving the notice of the landlord either:

-If it does not do so it is considered to have accepted the increase.
+If it isn’t done it is considered an acceptance of the increase.

-If the landlord does not make any repairs to his or her or fulfill, the tenant may apply to the rental board to reduce the rent.
-The tenant can claim damages in all cases in addition to exercise recourses for example for troubles or inconveniences that he undergoes in the rented premisses.
+If the landlord does not perform the repairs that are part of his obligations, the tenant can file a demand to the Rental Board to ask for the rent to be reduced.
+The tenant can claim the damages in all the cases in addition to exerting a recourse.
+For example the tenant could sue for the disturbances or inconveniences that he undergoes in the places rented.

 A landlord who receives such contestation from his tenant may apply to the rental board within one month of receipt of the notice of refusal to fix the rent.